Supreme Court Upholds State Laws Banning Transgender Athletes in Girls' and Women's Sports

 Key Facts

-- NBC News provided an on-air explanation for its use of the terms 'biological male' and 'biological female' during coverage of the ruling.
+- NBC News issued an on-air explanation regarding the use of the terms 'biological male' and 'biological female' during coverage.

 What Happened